 The ‘Secret’ of making Probation work – NB it’s not really a secret:

-Practitioners provide an individualised service, i.e. Doing the Right Thing with the Right Individual in the Right Way at the Right Time, to achieve the Three Purposes of Probation, with their managers working to make that more likely to happen, and inspectors assessing how often that is being done well enough, though self-assessment can also be used.
+Practitioners provide an individualised service, i.e. Doing the Right Thing with the Right Individual in the Right Way at the Right Time, to achieve the Three Purposes of Probation, with their managers working to make that more likely to happen, and with inspectors assessing how often that is being done well enough, though self-assessment can also be used.

 A slightly longer summary of my viewpoint can be found in the section headed Legacy at the foot of this page, below, but I also crystallised it into my Introduction to Modern Probation Theory, as referenced above.
 This, and my other full writings on the My Work pages of this website explain in more detail the ideas in principle, and also ‘Prescribe’ how to carry them out in practice.

 My CV and how to contact me can be found in the ‘footer’ and also on the Contact Me page.

 Background, experience and achievement: